 Because in this ultimate guide, we’re going to take a look at exactly what makes a good set of DJ headphones different from regular headphones…

 As well as show you our list of the 7 best models currently on the market, and how they compare.

 Compared to studio or consumer headphones, DJ headphones have a very specific set of demands they need to meet.

-- Isolate well enough – so that you can hear them even if you’re 30cm away from the PA syste
+- Isolate Well Enough – so you can hear them even next to a PA system

 There are 5 features virtually every DJ needs in a pair of headphones:

 - Closed-Back Design – which offers better isolation and has a less open and natural sound.
 DJs need headphones with good isolation to hear the track they’re cueing up next and over the noise of the track that’s currently pounding through the club’s main speakers and subs.

 - Single-Cord Design – It might seem like a gimmick, but having a single cord as opposed to a double one actually prevents many accidents, some that could lead to irreversible damages.